-Why pursue a Master's in Studio Arts, Fibres and Material Practices?
+Why pursue an MFA in Fibres and Material Practices?

 Textiles have always played a role in social and cultural history, from quotidian uses to labour movements to the first computer.
 Likewise, any material, whether found or constructed, contains embedded meanings.
 From a platform of material-based critical inquiry, graduate students in this program investigate, respond, interpret, and expand the field of contemporary fibres.